 If the terminal’s response is verified, it gains access to the sensitive data on the chip.

-The problem is, fraudsters can generate positive NFC verification results during a mobile session.
-They can also present a genuine passport equipped with an RFID chip containing information cloned from someone else’s document.
+Fraudsters can try to present a genuine passport equipped with an RFID chip containing information cloned from someone else’s document.

 This means that counterfeit documents submitted online might be mistakenly verified as valid.

-Here is how it works with Regula Document Reader SDK:
+Here is how it works with Regula:

 You can make server-side RFID verification a mandatory part of your online identity verification flow.
 It also can be a way to conduct additional checks upon request.
 The outcome of each mobile authentication session is securely saved on your server, giving you the option to revisit them later if needed.